Skip to content

 Component message = Social.get().getTextProcessor().parse(context);

-Alternative methods
+Convenience methods

-• user must be an instance of SocialUser
+• user - instance of SocialUser

-• channel must be an instance of ChatChannel
+• channel - instance of ChatChannel

-• user must be an instance of SocialUser
+• user - instance of SocialUser

-• channel must be an instance of ChatChannel
+• channel - instance of ChatChannel

 Registering custom placeholders

-var identifier = "example_placeholder"; // Our placeholder will be $(example_placeholder)
+String identifier = "example_placeholder"; // Our placeholder will be $(example_placeholder)

 Social.get().getTextProcessor().registerContextualPlaceholder(identifier, context -> {